cloudnull/turbolift/README.rst

 NOTE: that these variables are compatible with the Openstack NOVA compute project's NOVA client.
-You'll may want to read more about the `Rackspace's NOVA Client`_
+You'll may want to read more about the `Rackspace NOVA Client`_

 Systems Tested on